tryshchenko/vesta-backup-fetcher/readme.md

 # 🛳 Vesta Backup Fetcher
-`SFTP downloader of vesta panel backups.
-Node.js >= 7.6 is required` *Vesta Backup Fetcher* is a configurable mini node.js library which logs with a chosen user to your server via SFTP and downloads chosen backups to chosen folder.
+`SFTP downloader for vesta panel backups.
+Node.js >= 7.6 is required`

+*Vesta Backup Fetcher* is a configurable mini node.js library which logs with a chosen user to your server via SFTP and downloads chosen backups to chosen folder.
 Vesta can push backup archives as a master to FTP slaves.
 I wanted it to behave as a slave and download backups from another server.
 Relays only on one dependency: scp2.

 Supposed to be running on your: